Integrating elements of gamification in microlearning makes for an effective and engaging learning experience for training employees.

 This is where the whole microlearning LMS comes in.
 Gamified learning portals feature short gamified quizzes and challenges to deliver product and service on-going training to employees, the epitome of microlearning.
 EdApp’s gamification tools allow you to instantly and effectively gamify your learning material by using pre-existing, successful for a reason, gamified templates.
 With the formatting covered, all you need to prepare is company and/or industry knowledge, questions and answers.

-What are the elements of gamification
+What are the elements of gamification in corporate training?

 Gamification techniques include using game templates, giving prizes, and displaying achievements.